 Yup.
 You read that headline correctly.
 More than forty thousand a day – according to the 2011 Health Grades Hospital Quality in America Study.

-What is one of the leading cause of harm?
+What is one of the leading causes of harm?

 Why the rise in these dangerous superbugs?
 Simple – the overuse of antibiotics in clinical care and in agriculture…